waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Goal-Oriented Planning

-## A. Primary Goal: Find and defeat the next Gym Leader
+## A. Primary Goal: Find the next town and challenge its Gym Leader

-*   **Hypothesis:** The path forward is through this gatehouse to Route 31, which should lead to the next town and gym.
+*   **Hypothesis:** The path forward is south or west out of Violet City.
 *   **Plan:**
-    1. Interact with the NPCs in this gatehouse for any potential clues.
-    2. Exit the gatehouse to the east, onto Route 31.
+    1. Fully explore Violet City to find the exit.
+    2. Use my newly-fixed `find_reachable_unseen_tiles` tool to guide exploration.
-    3. Explore Route 31 thoroughly to find the path to the next city.
+    3. Once the exit is found, proceed to the next route.
-    4. Train my Pokémon on Route 31 to prepare for the next Gym Leader.
-VULCAN and MIASma are my primary fighters.
-    5. Once in the new city, locate the Gym and challenge the leader.

 # V. Future Plans & Ideas
 *   **Agent Idea:** Create an `exploration_strategist` agent that takes the output of `find_reachable_unseen_tiles` and suggests the most optimal tile to explore next based on current goals.